qlik-oss/core-website/docs/documentation/services/qix-engine.md

 Note, however, that the average response times are likely to be longer when the documents are loaded in parallel.
-This is because the processing requests from the documents compete with each other and are queued.
+This is because the processing requests from the documents compete and are queued.

 This linear scaling provides predictability when managing documents in a shared environment: by examining the resource usage of individual documents,